adoptium/containers/ADDING_DISTROS.md

-# Adding New Distributions to Adoptium
+# Adding New Operating System Distributions and Versions to Eclipse Temurin Support

 ## 1. Introduction

-This document aims to formalize the process and criteria for adding new operating system distributions to the Adoptium project.
+This document aims to formalize the process and criteria for adding Eclipse Temurin support of new operating system distributions.
 Adoptium currently supports a range of Long-Term Support (LTS) distributions and is committed to ensuring that new additions meet the community's needs and project's standards.

 ## 2. Current Supported Distributions